We’d love to hear from you. Use this form to start the conversation about how we can help you find and purchase the home of your dreams.

 1 of 4 photos

-Lytton Park is a pedestrian friendly neighbourhood with convenient access to amenities on Yonge Street, Avenue Road and Eglinton Avenue.
-The John Ross Robertson school playing field is a hub for community activities.
-Glenview Public School is a popular venue for tobogganing in winter and children’s camps in the summer.
-The Lawrence Park Collegiate playing fields and running track are used year round by the community.
+Lytton Park is a pedestrian-friendly neighbourhood, offering easy access to amenities along Yonge Street, Avenue Road, and Eglinton Avenue.
+The community revolves around popular local spots like the John Ross Robertson school playing field, Glenview Public School, and the Lawrence Park Collegiate playing fields and running track.

-Highway 401 is just five minutes north of the neighbourhood and both the Eglinton and Lawrence subway stations, located on Yonge Street, are within walking distance of many Lytton Park houses.
-Yonge street and Avenue Road both have bus routes that connect to the Yonge subway line.
+Transportation in Lytton Park is convenient and accessible.
+The neighborhood is just a five-minute drive north of Highway 401, and both the Eglinton and Lawrence subway stations on Yonge Street are within walking distance for many residents.
+Additionally, bus routes on Yonge Street and Avenue Road provide seamless connections to the Yonge subway line.